kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(5\) Justification, if the amendment involves an increase in the PFC amount for a project by more than 25 percent of the original approved amount if that amount is \$1,000,000 or greater, an increase in the PFC amount by any percentage if the original approved amount was less than \$1,000,000 and the amended approved amount is \$1,000,000 or greater, a change in the approved project scope, or any increase in the approved PFC level to be collected from each passenger.

-\(6\) A description of how each project meets the requirements of §158.17(b), for each project proposed for an increase of the PFC level above \$3.00 at a medium or large hub airport;
+\(6\) A description of how each project meets the requirements of [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.17   Project eligibility at PFC levels of \$4 or \$4.50.|§158.17]](b), for each project proposed for an increase of the PFC level above \$3.00 at a medium or large hub airport;

-\(7\) A signed statement certifying that the public agency has met the requiements of §158.19, if applicable, for any amendment proposing to increase the PFC level above \$3.00 at a medium or large hub airport; and
+\(7\) A signed statement certifying that the public agency has met the requiements of [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.19   Requirement for competition plans.|§158.19]], if applicable, for any amendment proposing to increase the PFC level above \$3.00 at a medium or large hub airport; and

 \(8\) Any other information the Administrator may require.

 \(c\) The Administrator will approve, partially approve or disapprove the amendment request and notify the public agency of the decision within 30 days of receipt of the request.
-If a PFC level of more than \$3.00 is approved, the Administrator must find the project meets the requirements of §§158.17 and 158.19, if applicable, before the public agency can implement the new PFC level.
+If a PFC level of more than \$3.00 is approved, the Administrator must find the project meets the requirements of §[[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.17   Project eligibility at PFC levels of \$4 or \$4.50.|§158.17]] and 158.19, if applicable, before the public agency can implement the new PFC level.

 \(d\) The public agency must notify the carriers of any change to the FAA's decision with respect to an approved PFC resulting from an amendment.
 The effective date of any new PFC level must be no earlier than the first day of a month which is at least 30 days from the date the public agency notifies the carriers.